Quantum Knots and Riemann Hypothesis: A Classification Table of Knots I

-Then since the properties of the $4$th, $5$th and $6$th steps are inherited in the $7$th step we can determine that the $7$th step is a step for introducing new composite knots with the $\times$ operations only of the form ${\bf 3_1}\times {\bf 6_{(\cdot)}}$ where ${\bf 6_{(\cdot)}}$ denotes a prime knot with the minimal number of crossings $=6$ (and thus there are rooms for introducing new composite knots with the $\times$ operations only in this $7$th step).
-Also since the properties in the $4$th, $5$th and $6$th steps are inherited in the $7$th step we can determine the number of prime knots with the minimal number of crossings $=6$ by the knots of the form ${\bf 3_1}\times {\bf 6_{(\cdot)}}$ as this is a property of knots with the $\times$ operations only in the $4$th, $5$th and $6$th steps (In the classification table in the next section we show that there are exactly three composite knots of the form ${\bf 3_1}\times {\bf 6_1}$, ${\bf 3_1}\times {\bf 6_2}$ and ${\bf 3_1}\times {\bf 6_3}$ in the $7$th step whose ordering are determined by the preordering property of knots and the structure of the $7$th step.
+Then since the properties of the $4$th, $5$th and $6$th steps are extended as properties in the $7$th step we can determine that the $7$th step is a step for introducing new composite knots with the $\times$ operations only of the form ${\bf 3_1}\times {\bf 6_{(\cdot)}}$ where ${\bf 6_{(\cdot)}}$ denotes a prime knot with the minimal number of crossings $=6$ (and thus there are rooms for introducing new composite knots with the $\times$ operations only in this $7$th step).
+Also since the properties in the $4$th, $5$th and $6$th steps are extended as properties in the $7$th step we can determine the number of prime knots with the minimal number of crossings $=6$ by the knots of the form ${\bf 3_1}\times {\bf 6_{(\cdot)}}$ as this is a property of knots with the $\times$ operations only in the $4$th, $5$th and $6$th steps (In the classification table in the next section we show that there are exactly three composite knots of the form ${\bf 3_1}\times {\bf 6_1}$, ${\bf 3_1}\times {\bf 6_2}$ and ${\bf 3_1}\times {\bf 6_3}$ in the $7$th step whose ordering are determined by the preordering property of knots and the structure of the $7$th step.
 This thus shows that there are exactly three prime knots with the minimal number of crossings $=6$ and they are denoted by ${\bf 6_1}$, ${\bf 6_2}$ and ${\bf 6_3}$ respectively).

-Continuing in this way we thus show that at each $n$th induction step $(n>3)$ we can determine the number of prime knots with the minimal number of crossings $=n-1$ and there are rooms for introducing new composite knots with the $\times$ operations only.
+Continuing in this way we thus have that at each $n$th induction step $(n>3)$ we can determine the number of prime knots with the minimal number of crossings $=n-1$ and there are rooms for introducing new composite knots with the $\times$ operations only.
 This proves the theorem. $\diamond$

 {\bf Example}.
-Let us consider the above table up to $2^5$ (with $n$ up to $5$) as an example.
+Let us consider the above classification table up to $2^5$ (with $n$ up to $5$) as an example.
 For the induction step at $n=2$ (or at $2^2$) we have one preordering sequence obtained by letting ${\bf 3_1}$ to take a $\star$ operation with the step $n=1$ (For the step $n=1$ the number $2^1$ is related to the trefoil knot ${\bf 3_1}$): ${\bf 3_1}\star {\bf 3_1}$.
 Then we fill the step $n=2$ with this preordering sequence and we have the following ordering of knots for this step $n=2$:

 where the first ${\bf 3_1}\star {\bf 3_1}$ placed at the position $3$ is the preordering sequence while the second ${\bf 3_1}\star {\bf 3_1}$ placed at the position $2^2$ is required by the induction procedure.
 For this step there is no numbers of jumping over.
 Then we have that the first ${\bf 3_1}\star {\bf 3_1}$ is a repeat of the second ${\bf 3_1}\star {\bf 3_1}$.
 Thus this repeat one must be replaced by a new prime knot.
 Let us choose the prime knot ${\bf 4_1}$ to be this new prime knot since ${\bf 4_1}$ is the smallest of prime knots other than the trefoil knot.
 Then this new prime knot must be at the position of a prime number, as we have proved in the above theorem.
 Thus we have determined that $3$ is a prime number in this step $n=2$ by using the structure of numbers of step $n=1$ which is only with the prime number $2$.